hmito/esj73web/presentation_en.md

 - Access to posters and explanatory videos will be limited to registered participants only.
 - Posters will be displayed in a format that prevents viewers from downloading the file or copying text.

-### Onsite Poster Presentation
+## Onsite Poster Presentation

-- For onsite presentations, a core time will be scheduled on Day 4 or Day 5 of the conference (14th–15th Mar.) from 12:00 to 14:00.
-    - Presentations with odd-numbered poster IDs will have core time during the first hour (12:00–13:00).
-    - Presentations with even-numbered poster IDs will have core time during the second hour (13:00–14:00).
-- During core time, presenters should stand by their posters and give explanations to attendees.
+- The poster venue will open at:
+  - 11:00 on March 14
+  - 9:00 on March 15

     - Onsite presenters must mount their posters as follows:
-    - Presenters on 14 Mar.: Please put up your poster starting from 11:00.
+    - Presenters on March 14: Please put up your poster between 11:00 and 12:00.
-    - Presenters on 15th Mar.: Please put up your poster starting from 9:00.
+    - Presenters on March 15: Please put up your poster between 9:00 and 10:00.

-- The poster venue will open at:
-    - 11:00 on 14th Mar.
-    - 9:00 on 15th Mar,
-- Poster boards will display a number tag showing the last three digits of the poster number (e.g., for P1-001, the tag will show “001”).
+- Poster boards will display a number tag showing the poster number (e.g., P1-001, P2-001).
 - Please locate the board with your corresponding number tag and mount your poster there.
 - Please bring your own thumbtacks for mounting your poster.
 - Thumbtacks tend to be in short supply at nearby shops during the conference, so please prepare them in advance.

+- For onsite presentations, a core time will be scheduled on Day 4 or Day 5 of the conference (March 14, 15) from 12:00 to 14:00.
+  - Presentations with odd-numbered poster IDs will have core time during the first hour (12:00–13:00).
+  - Presentations with even-numbered poster IDs will have core time during the second hour (13:00–14:00).
+- During core time, presenters should stand by their posters and give explanations to attendees.

 - Poster removal times:
-    - Presenters on 14th Mar. must remove their posters by 19:30 on the same day.
+  - Presenters on March 14 must remove their posters by 19:30 on the same day.
-    - Presenters on 15th Mar. must remove their posters by 17:00 on the same day.
+  - Presenters on March 15 must remove their posters by 17:00 on the same day.
-- The poster selected for the Best Poster Award will be displayed in the entrance hall from the end of the core time on 14th Mar. until the end of the conference (14th Mar., 14:00 – 15th Mar., 17:00).
+- The poster that receives the Best Poster Award will be displayed in a designated area from 19:30 on March 14 until 14:00 on March 15.

 ## Symposia, Workshops, Forums